CrowdWare/nrg/README.md

 The Minuto is a legal currency so to say.

 # Implementation
 The NRG app will connect people.
+First four users have to meet in person, two men and two women.
+On first start the app will generate a cryptograhic key pair (private and public key).
-First three users have to meet in person.
-Then A generates a QR code with a public key and a private key which is stored safely on the device.
+Then A generates a QR code based on his public key.
 Then B scans that QR code and knows the public key now.
 Next B is showing a QR code and let A scan it.
+All of these four people have to scan eachother.
 They area now able to make safe transactions using PK encryption.

-Now A is creating a bond for 60 minutes for example.
-Then he needs two people with the same app, signing his bond.
+Now A is creating a bond with the app for 60 minutes for example.
+Then he needs two people, a man and a woman, with the same app, signing his bond.
 After signing he is now able to pay with this bond.
 The bond is signed with PK encrypion and is added to a local blockchain.
+In the circle of four, two men and two women, everyone is able to let his bond be signed by men and woman.